ohwada/7seg_sign_board/README.md

 Seven-Segment LED Sign Board
 ===============

-Electric Sign Board using 6 Seven-Segment LEDs.<br>
+Electric Sign Board using 6 Seven-Segment LEDs, controlled by Arduino.<br>
-Controlled by Arduino.<br>
-I make the case that I cut acrylic plate by laser cutter.<br>
+The case that is cut acrylic plate by laser cutter.<br>

 ## Feature
 - This can display the alphabet as well as numbers<br>